kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 ### Example Code

 #### Guzzle

 - Extensivly Guzzle GET and POST request [examples](https://artisansweb.net/use-guzzle-php-http-client-sending-http-requests/).
 Using either 'header' or 'json'.

+COMMENT: Maybe simply setting `'json' =>[ stuff .... ]` as shown in the above exampls is the way to go?

+- One example found from stackoverflow:

 ```php
 $response = $client->post('the/endpoint', [